Lines and notes are included for illustration purposes only.

 Page 23 of 25

-9. Supply Code/Months/Types of Assistance Code or Training Notes.
+11. Source Code/Months/Types of Assistance Code or Training Notes.
 This column includes the Supply Code (SC) (also referred to as the Source of Supply (SoS) code), defines the Months (MOS), Type of Assistance (TA) code, and training notes.
 These terms are defined in the LOA Information attached to each LOA.
 See Figure C5.F5.

-11. Delivery Term Code (DTC).
+13. Delivery Term Code (DTC).
 This code specifies who is responsible for transportation and how far items are transported.
 The percentage associated with this code is used to compute the transportation charges in Block 11.
 See Figure C5.F5. for a complete list of DTCs.
-More than one code may apply for each line item although it is recommended that different lines be used to facilitate different computations.
+More than one code may apply for each line although it is recommended that different lines be used to facilitate different computations.

-14. Ordering of LOA Notes.
+16. Ordering of LOA Notes.
 Notes should be included to provide detailed information about what is being sold.
 Appendix 6 provides information on mandatory notes.
 To ensure consistency, notes should be included in the following order.

 BN-Q-SEH